 The New Orleans Center for the Gulf South (NOCGS) organizes the Residential Learning Community Third Coast which engages first-year students with a wide variety of Gulf South programming, experiences, guest lectures, and food.
 NOCGS provides professional development and employment opportunities for work-study students.
 We currently have two Residential Learning Community interns who are also Musical Cultures of the Gulf South majors.
 And we have two student assistants who support our programming and events through a wide variety of activities from writing articles to supporting data entry.
 If you are interested in an internship with the New Orleans Center for the Gulf South, please e-mail firstname.lastname@example.org.

-Our student spotlight for this semester is Zharia Jeffries.
-Zharia has worked as a Student Assistant for the New Orleans Center for the Gulf South since Fall 2017.
-She is from Atlanta Georgia and is a Junior at Tulane University.
-She is majoring in English and Communications and she enjoys creative writing, watching films, and plans to pursue a career in journalism and filmmaking.
-Since joining the Center, Zharia has written several articles.
-She is a contributing writer for ViaNolaVie.
+Our student spotlight for this semester is Frederick Bell.
+Frederick has worked as a Student Assistant for the New Orleans Center for the Gulf South since Fall 2018.
+He is from Greensburg, Louisiana and is a junior at Tulane University.
+He is majoring in political economy and political science.
+Frederick enjoys talking and writing about government, law and politics.
+He plans to pursue a career in criminal justice and public policy.

 The New Orleans Center for the Gulf South has a tumblr page that focuses on jobs, internships, and professional development opportunities for students.